Skip to Content

 Furthermore, Illinois law provides a redemption period, allowing you to reclaim your property even after the foreclosure sale by paying the outstanding balance, plus interest and costs, within a certain timeframe.
 This period typically lasts seven months from the date you are served or three months from the entry of the judgment, whichever is later.

-How Long Does the Foreclosure Process Typically Take?
+How Long Does the Foreclosure Process Take?

 The duration of the foreclosure process in Illinois can fluctuate, typically ranging from several months to over a year.
 As seasoned mortgage foreclosure lawyers in Chicago, we're here to offer you a comprehensive overview of this timeline to assist you in preparing and exploring your available options.